face-mask-detection-algos/.github/README.md

 ### Notes on MOXA

 The models for MOXA were not released on GitHub, but on a [custom site](https://shitty-bots-inc.github.io/MOXA/index.html).
-We will soon provide information on the reproducibility for these models as well.
+You can check the reproducibility notes on this repo, in the folder `MOXA_reproducibility`.